hmrc/github-admin-tool/README.md

 This is a tool to generate a repository report for an organization.

-This tool aims to become a command line tool for adminstrative tasks in github for a given organization.
+This tool aims to become a command line tool for adminstrative tasks in github for any given organization.
 A bulk updater.

 # Config